symfony/symfony-docs/security.rst

             // ...
         ]);

-Of course, your users' passwords now need to be encoded with this exact algorithm.
+Your users' passwords now need to be encoded with this exact algorithm.
 For hardcoded users, you can use the built-in command:

 .. code-block:: terminal